 Andy also has expertise in research-and-design strategy.
 He holds degrees in both industrial design ( a BS from the University of the Arts) and visual communication design (an MFA from Kent State University).
 Andy began his career as a product designer and model maker in Lyon, France.
 His ongoing interest in graphic and three-dimensional design led him to his career in experiential graphic design.
 Here his research explores the use of experiential graphic design to reconnect segregated urban communities.

 Andy has served as an adjunct faculty member for American University and Kent State University.
 He continues to teach in higher education and is partner in a design practice, Big Little Design Company.

 He has authored six books, the most recent being Creative Boot Camp, a 30-day crash course on creativity.
-Previously, he authored Chasing the Monster Idea, co-authored Caffeine for the Creative Team and Caffeine for the Creative Mind with Wendy Lee Oldfield, as well as Simple Websites and Redesigning Websites.
+Previously, he authored Chasing the Monster Idea, Redesigning Websites, and Simple Websites, and co-authored Caffeine for the Creative Team and Caffeine for the Creative Mind with Wendy Lee Oldfield.
 He has spoken at numerous creative industry gatherings over the years and has been known to embarrass himself and those around him if given the opportunity.

 Randall Elliott, associate director of design technology at frog design, specializes in user-centered design.

 Randall loves building unique products through user-centered design research, using unconventional approaches and technologies to delight people.
 At frog, he pursues business development opportunities and provides creative collaboration, leveraging his real-life expertise in mastering the intersection of design and technology.
 He creates more efficient approaches to designing effective experiences, and mentors current and future design technology talent.
 Clients include Universal Studios, JCPenney, Cisco, Morningstar Financial, Salesforce, Facebook, Dell Computers, Microsoft, Goldenvoice, AT&T, Verizon, and DARPA.